MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

 >[!Note]
 > Both the Common Data Service connector and the OData APIs are meant to serve analytical scenarios where data volumes are relatively small.
 The recommended approach for bulk data extraction is “Export to Data Lake”.
 TDS endpoint is a better option than the Common Data Service connector and OData endpoint, but is currently in Preview.
->
->As a guideline, most default entities will be retrieved at a rate of approximately 500 rows per second using the Common Data Service connector.
-Take this rate into account when deciding whether you want to connect to Common Data Service or export to data lake.

-## Limitations and issues

 ### Common Data Service OData API performance and throttling limits

 For information about OData API performance and throttling limits for Common Data Service connections, see [Requests limits and allocations](https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations).
+These limitations apply to both the Common Data Source connector (which uses the OData API as an implementation detail) and the [OData Feed](odatafeed.md) connector when accessing the same endpoint.